oliverklee/ext-seminars/Documentation/EN/KnownProblems/Index.rst

 - The search in the list view covers pretty most of what is visible in the single view except for the payment methods (this is intended).

-- Depending on your configuration and on which other extensions you have installed, this extension may crash if PHP has only 30 or 32 MB of RAM.
-If you encounter these crashes (bug report), please assign PHP 64 MB or more.

 - If the maximum upload file size in PHP is set to a lower value than the one in TYPO3, the FE editor does not show an error message if one